abbasilab/celltransformer/README.md

 # Contents of Repo
 This repo contains several items necessary to reproduce the paper "Data-driven fine-grained region discovery in the mouse brain with transformers".
+Note that this README is intended as a rough summary and particularly for model information please see the documentation website.

 CellTransformer was trained on a machine with 128GB RAM and 2 NVIDIA A6000 GPUs, running Ubuntu 22.04.
 Training memory usage did not exceed 64 GB RAM and did not require a full 48 GB of GPU memory on the A6000 cards; however we strongly reccomend using a system with at least this amount of RAM and a 24 GB GPU (ex.
 RTX 3090, 4090 or A5000 and above).